We define the Hamitonian using the NetKet Paulis operators ##

 return HTraining VAEs on quantum data

-First of all, we will use qdisc.dataset to handle and preprocess the data efficiently.
-Then we will go through the qdisc.vae module.
-It provides tools to construct, customize, and train variational autoencoders (VAEs), effectively learning a representation of the phase space.
+We start by using qdisc.dataset to handle and preprocess the data efficiently, then walk through the qdisc.vae module, which provides tools to construct, customize, and train variational autoencoders (VAEs) for phase-space representation learning.

 - the data (an instance of

-qdisc.Dataset), - a VAE model (a neural network, an instance of
+qdisc.Dataset), - a VAE model (an instance of

 Generating quantum data

-In this tutorial, the data consist of measurement snapshots in the \(\sigma^z\) basis.
+In this tutorial, the data consist of measurement snapshots in the \(\sigma^z\) basis, generated as follows:

-The construction of the Hamiltonian and the exact diagonalization are carried out using NetKet, a powerful library for computational quantum physics.
+The Hamiltonian construction and exact diagonalization are performed using NetKet, a powerful library for computational quantum physics.

 #size of the system